leonardsiegert/human-intestinal-ecosystem/README.md

 - Histogram visualizations (co-developed)
 - Flask server co-development and GitHub management

-We followed a **real-world Git workflow**: using feature branches, code reviews, and pull requests to simulate a professional development process.
+We followed a real-world Git workflow: using feature branches, code reviews, and pull requests to simulate a professional development process.

 ---